GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ## RequiredFieldsValidator
 This is a composable replacement for [RequiredFields](https://api.silverstripe.org/4/SilverStripe/Forms/RequiredFields.html).
 It doesn't perform the internal field validation that validator does, with the assumption that it will be paired with a `SimpleFieldsValidator`.
-Its usage is identical to `ValidatesMultipleFields`.
+Its usage is identical to [ValidatesMultipleFields](#validatesmultiplefields).

 Displays a validation error if the field(s) has no value.